 - The DFCM Mentorship Network is designed to complement the important informal mentoring that is already happening.
 Participation in this process is entirely voluntary.
 Mentoring in the DFCM is seen as a “no-fault” relationship, and either person has the option of withdrawing at any time, without risk or harm.

+Now What?
 Next Steps to Build the Relationship

 Once the context of your mentoring relationship is in place, you can begin to expand and deepen the mentoring relationship.
 How often do you meet?
 What do you talk about?
 Do you communicate in person?
 Each mentoring relationship takes a unique form depending on the goals, purpose and logistics of the mentorship relationship.
 Below are tips for initiating regular communication between the mentor and mentee.